platform-experience/serviceportal-widget-library/pe-rest-typeahead-search/README.md

 <br/>
 * Providing suggestions through the autocomplete search library [Twitter Typeahead v1.2.0](https://github.com/corejavascript/typeahead.js)
 * Obtaining data through REST.
 It can be connected also to a Table API defined in a different ServiceNow instance if the relative option _REST Instance_ is used, and a [CORS rule](https://docs.servicenow.com/bundle/london-application-development/page/integrate/inbound-rest/concept/c_CORSSupport.html) defined in the target instance.
-* Broadcasing on record selection (event name: "pe-typeahead-selection").
-Sample code for receiving the selected record (json object) in any widget used in the Portal application:
+* Broadcasting on record selection (event name: "pe-typeahead-selection").
+Sample code for receiving the selected record (json object) in any widgets used in the Portal application:

 ```javascript